Reasoning on Time-Series for Financial Technical Analysis: Verbal Technical Analysis

 On its own, the time-series forecasting pipeline represents a black-box model, given that the embedding space of the LLM blocks have been modified, resulting in only time-series outputs.
 To preserve the interpretability of the time-series forecasts, we \textit{condition} the time-series forecasts on the outputs produced by the reasoning model.
 At the same time, to also preserve the forecast accuracy, we fine-tune the model to optimize for both the conditional and unconditional forecasts concurrently.

-For this step, we first prompt for the reasoning output $\mathbf{o}$ using the previously fine-tuned time-series reasoning policy $\pi_\theta$.
-Next, we extract descriptive attribute classes $\mathbf{c}$ (\ie its maximum, minimum, mean values) from the generated time-series $\hat{\mathbf{y}}_\theta$, which are analogous to the conditional class labels in text-conditional image generation \cite{dhariwal2021diffusion}.
-These are then used to condition the time-series forecasts via joint conditional training (see Figure \ref{component-layers}): For each label, we concatenate it with the time-series forecasts $\hat{\mathbf{y}}_\phi(\mathbf{X})$ from the time-series forecasting model.
-These individual inputs pass through separate linear layers for fine-tuning, and are then aggregated via a projection layer to generate the conditioned time-series forecasts, which we denote here as $\hat{\mathbf{y}}_\psi(\mathbf{X}, \mathbf{c})$.
+For this step, we first prompt for the reasoning output $\mathbf{o}$ using the time-series reasoning policy $\pi_\theta$.
+Next, we extract descriptive attribute classes $\mathbf{c}$ (\ie its maximum, minimum, mean values) from the generated time-series $\hat{\mathbf{y}}_\theta$, which are used to condition \citep{dhariwal2021diffusion} the time-series forecasts via joint conditional training (see Figure \ref{component-layers}): For each label, we concatenate it with the time-series forecasts $\hat{\mathbf{y}}_\phi(\mathbf{X})$ from the time-series forecasting model.
+These inputs pass through separate linear layers for fine-tuning, and are then aggregated via a projection layer to generate the conditioned time-series forecasts, which we denote as $\hat{\mathbf{y}}_\psi(\mathbf{X}, \mathbf{c})$.

-Finally, we use a single neural network to parameterize both the conditional and unconditional models \cite{ho2022classifier}.
-Both the unconditional and conditional pipelines are trained concurrently by randomly setting $\mathbf{c}$ to the unconditional class identifier $\mathbf{\varnothing}$ with a predefined probability $p_{\text{uncond}}$, set as a hyperparameter.
-The overall model is then fine-tuned using MSE loss with the ground truth series $\mathbf{y}$:
+Finally, we use a single neural network to parameterize both the conditional and unconditional models \citep{ho2022classifier}.
+Both the unconditional and conditional pipelines are trained concurrently by randomly setting $\mathbf{c}$ to the unconditional class identifier $\mathbf{\varnothing}$ with a predefined probability $p_{\text{uncond}}$.
+The model is then fine-tuned using MSE loss with the ground truth series $\mathbf{y}$.
+We have:

 During inference, our forecast is then a combination of the conditional and unconditional forecasts:

 where $s$ is a hyperparameter representing the guidance scale, that controls the reasoning guidance.